BorisKotsev/BorisKotsev/README.md

 ## Education

-- **Bachelor of Computer and Software Engineering**  *Technical University, Sofia* (2023 - 2027)
+- **Bachelor of Computer and Software Engineering**
+  *Technical University, Sofia* (2023 - 2027)
- At the Technical University, I’m developing skills in programming, mathematics, databases, algorithms, operating systems, networking, and AI.
-Hands-on projects strengthen my problem solving, teamwork, and technical communication, preparing me to thrive as a versatile software engineer in the dynamic tech industry.
+  - Gaining experience in programming, mathematics, databases, algorithms, operating systems, networking, and AI through hands-on projects.

 - **National High School of Mathematics and Science**
   *Sofia, Bulgaria* (2018 - 2023)
+  - Studied OOP, data structures, parallel programming, and algorithms (taught by Valentina Ivanova and Krasimir Manev), creating C++/SDL projects and video games.

+- **National Program for Developing IT Skills**
+  (2018 - 2022)
+  - Learned C#, OOP, and ASP.NET Core, working with SQL Server Management Studio and the MVC model to create web applications.

 ## Experience

-- **Teacher, Academy “Nikola Tesla”** (2022 - 2024)
+- **Teacher - Academy “Nikola Tesla”**
+  *(2022 - 2024)*
-  Taught game development to students aged 10 to 17 using C++ and SDL, enhancing my ability to explain complex concepts and foster growth in programming.
+  - Taught game development to kids aged 10 to 18 using C++ and SDL.
+  - Developed skills in explaining complex concepts, patience and mentoring aspiring programmers.

-- **Web/Full Stack Developer, PrimeGo.bg LTD** (2024 - 2025)
+- **Web/Full Stack Developer - PrimeGo.bg LTD**
+  *(2024 - 2025)*
-  Developed personalized websites using WordPress and built an appointment booking system with Node.js, React, and TypeScript.
+  - Developed personalized WordPress websites with SEO optimization, mobile responsiveness, and GDPR compliance.
+  - Built an appointment booking system using Node.js, React, and TypeScript.

 ## Projects

 Explore a variety of projects that demonstrate modern web development and creative digital solutions.
 More details are on my [GitHub profile](https://github.com/BorisKotsev).